jbequ5/Enigma-Machine-Miner/README.md

 guardrails: true

 Steps per Ralph loop:
-1. Plan the attack
+1. Plan the attack (HyperAgent if hyper_planning: true)
-2. Execute with tool swarm
+2. Execute with smart tool routing
 3. Reflect and improve
 4. Explore one novel variant
 5. Resource check + compress if needed
 ```

-**Pro Tips from Winning Miners**:
-- Add your domain knowledge at the top (e.g., “Prioritize stabilizer formalism and error mitigation”)
-- For small prizes → turn `exploration: false` and lower `swarm_size` to save TAO
-- For big prizes → turn `exploration: true` and increase reflection iterations
-- Create 5–10 different GOAL.md files and switch between them
+**Pro Tip**: Create multiple GOAL.md files (one for quantum, one for biology, one for speed, etc.) and switch between them.

 ---

-### Optimal Subnet Integrations (All Plug-and-Play)

-- **Chutes** — Private, fast LLM inference (default)
-- **Targon** — Secure TEE GPUs
-- **Celium** — Heavy parallel compute

----

-### Philosophy: Your Machine, Your Rules

-This repo is built so **you** stay in full control:
-- Use the Optimal stack if you want speed
-- Turn off any pattern you don’t like
-- Add your own secret sauce in Self-Built mode
-- Edit GOAL.md anytime — no restarts needed beyond the current loop

-Top miners separate themselves by experimenting with these toggles and building their own signature strategies.

-**This is designed to feel like a transparent machine you can fine-tune — no mysteries, no black boxes.**

----

 Ready to dominate Enigma?
-Fork the repo, create your first custom GOAL.md, and start competing.
+Fork the repo, create your first GOAL.md, and start competing.

 $TAO 🚀
 ```